-Paul Mitchell The School Austin is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates for the main campus and all additional campuses as a whole.
-In this case, there are no additional campuses.
-NACCAS requires schools to list the outcome rates also by program.
+Paul Mitchell The School Austin is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+NACCAS requires schools to list the outcome rates for the main campus, all additional campuses as a whole, and by related programs.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-Paul Mitchell The School Austin's performance statistics for the calendar year 2022:
+Paul Mitchell The School Austin's performance statistics for the calendar year 2023:

 Graduation Placement Licensure

-83.33% 75.93% 98.18%
+79.41% 67.71% 93.20%

 PROGRAM

 Graduation Placement Licensure

-83.33% 75.93% 98.18%
+79.41% 67.71% 93.20%